michaelpelliott/michaelpelliott.github.io/index.md

 I graduated Boise State University with a Bachelor's degree in Astrophysics and minors in Computer Science and Computational Science and Engineering in the Spring of 2020.

 I am currently seeking employment.
-In the meantime I am staying busy by doing astrophysics research with a former professor at BSU.
+In the meantime I am staying busy by doing astrophysics research with one of my former professors at BSU.

 I have a passion for learning and problem solving and I hope that I can utilize that in my career.